Matchroom vs Queensberry: 5 vs 5 format, rules and prize money explained

 Deontay Wilder vs Zhilei Zhang headlines a 5 vs 5 event between Matchroom and Queensberry

-In a novel event this weekend, Eddie Hearn will pit five boxers against five selected by rival promoter Frank Warren.
+In a novel event this evening, Eddie Hearn will pit five boxers against five selected by rival promoter Frank Warren.

 It will be Matchroom vs Queensberry in Saudi Arabia, with Deontay Wilder and Filip Hrgovic among Hearn’s picks, while Warren has named Zhilei Zhang and Daniel Dubois in his group.